donquixote/drupal-entdisp/README.md

 ## Background: Existing plugin systems in Drupal 7 and 8

-EntDisH is not the only system in Drupal (contrib) that ships with a plugin API.
+EntDisP is not the only system in Drupal (contrib) that ships with a plugin API.

 Most of the plugins in Drupal 7 core (field types, field formatters, text filters, image style filters..) are based on info hooks, and definition arrays with procedural callbacks.
 A lot of the plugins APIs in Drupal 7 contrib are based on ctools.
 Most or all of the plugin APIs in Drupal 8 are based on the new plugin API in D8 core.
 While these systems are different, they do have some things in common.